whitneyburton/portfolios/students/1610-front/chelle-tuerk/20170303-chelle-tuerk-m3.md

 * [GitHub URL](https://github.com/chelletuerk/shut-up-and-dance)
 * [Original Assignment](http://frontend.turing.io/projects/self-directed-project.html)

-This self-directed project demands you shut you mouth and shake it.
+This self-directed project demands you shut your mouth and shake it.
 It's a small scale version of Spotify utilizing the Spotify API, OAuth, React-Redux, and React Router.

 (evaluation comments)